JackpotClavin/Android-Blob-Utility/README.txt

 library also needs to run, so we cover all of the bases in order to get a proprietary library or daemon to run.

+The following example was used on my LG G2.
+Running this program with the two main proprietary files related to the camera (/system/bin/mm-qcamera-daemon and /system/lib/hw/camera.msm8974.so), this program nicely printed out *every* proprietary file needed to get the camera working, and formatted it so that one can easily find and replace "proprietary/vendor/lib/..." with the name and manufacturer of the device you wish to port AOSP-based ROMs to, instead of having to keep pushing files until the linker is satisfied, or having to find libraries that aren't shared libraries, but are called in the actual code of the proprietary file.

 Example program usage:
 JPC@ThinkPad-X220 ~ $ ./android-blob-utility
 Emulator root??